martinber/noaa-apt/docs/development.md

 - Ossi Herrala: Did some fixes and updated dependencies.

+- Arcadie Z.: Added a feature for rotating images.

 - Grant T. Olson: OSX build instructions.

 - FMighty: Helped with cross compilation to Raspberry Pi.